angelo-v/groovyrdf/README.md

 Library for building RDF data with Groovy. groovyrdf helps you to build RDF "the groovy way".

+## Usage

+Please take a look at the user guide on how to use groovyrdf.
+The guide can be found in the /userguide directory.

 ## Contact

 Please contact me for any questions & feedback: [angelo.veltens@online.de](mailto:angelo.veltens@online.de)